 Name Attribute Relationship with the Company

-Name a b с d e f g h i j k
+Name b c d e f g h i j k

-Main Kohda From another company

 Yukiko Nagashima From another company Δ

 Masato Kitera From another company Δ

 Tetsuya Shoji From another company Δ

+Hiroko Yamashina From another company

+Kenji Asakura From another company 0

-\ Categories for "Relationship with the Company"
+^{} Categories for "Relationship with the Company"

-\ "o" when the director presently falls or has recently fallen under the category;

-" $\Delta$ " when the director fell under the category in the past.

-\ "•" when a close relative of the director presently falls or has recently fallen under the category;

-" $\blacktriangle$ " when a close relative of the director fell under the category in the past.

-a.
-A person who executes business in a listed company or a subsidiary of a listed company b.
-A person who executes business or a non-executive director in the parent company of a listed company c.
-A person who executes business in a sister company of a listed company d.
-A supplier of which a listed company is a major customer, or, if the supplier is a corporation, a person who executes business in the corporation e.
-A major customer of a listed company, or, if the customer is a corporation, a person who executes business in the corporation f.
-A consultant, professional accountant or lawyer who receives a large amount of money and other economic benefits other than officers' compensation from a listed company g.
-A major shareholder of a listed company (if the major shareholder is a corporation, a person who executes business in the corporation)

-h.
-A person who executes business (limited to the principal) in a corporation that is a customer of a listed company other than customers falling in either category of d, e and f above i.
-A person who executes business (limited to the principal) in a corporation at which an outside officer of the company concurrently has a position of outside officer j.
-A person who executes business (limited to the principal) in a corporation to which a listed company offers donation k.
-Others
+- "o" when the director presently falls or has recently fallen under the category; - "\D" when the director fell under the category in the past. - "•" when a close relative of the director presently falls or has recently fallen under the category; - " \blacktriangle " when a close relative of the director fell under the category in the past. - a.
+A person who executes business in a listed company or a subsidiary of a listed company - b.
+A person who executes business or a non-executive director in the parent company of a listed company - c.
+A person who executes business in a sister company of a listed company - d.
+A supplier of which a listed company is a major customer, or, if the supplier is a corporation, a person who executes business in the corporation - e.
+A major customer of a listed company, or, if the customer is a corporation, a person who executes business in the corporation - f.
+A consultant, professional accountant or lawyer who receives a large amount of money and other economic benefits other than officers' compensation from a listed company - g.
+A major shareholder of a listed company (if the major shareholder is a corporation, a person who executes business in the corporation) - h.
+A person who executes business (limited to the principal) in a corporation that is a customer of a listed company other than customers falling in either category of d, e and f above - i.
+A person who executes business (limited to the principal) in a corporation at which an outside executive of the company concurrently has a position of outside executive